whiskyechobravo/kerko/README.md

 * [Bootstrap-Flask]: helper for integrating [Bootstrap].
 * [environs]: helper for separating configuration from code.
 * [Flask]: web application framework.
-* [Flask-BabelEx]: allows Kerko to provide its own translations, at the blueprint level.
+* [Flask-Babel]: helps Kerko provide its own translations, at the blueprint level.
 * [Flask-WTF]: simple integration of Flask and WTForms.
 * [Jinja2]: template engine.
 * [Pyzotero]: Python client for the Zotero API.